Combos Browse all Suggest

 Creature — Human Cleric

-Whenever another creature enters the battlefield, you gain 1 life.
+Whenever another creature enters, you gain 1 life.

 1 week ago